BjornW/File-Icons/readme.txt

 which is based on CSS sprites and regular expression.
 NOTE: This release is NOT backwards compatible with the previous versions.

+= 3.1 =
+If a link contains an image, video, object or embed tag there will be no icon class added to the link.
+This prevents an unwanted side-effect of having an image/video/object/embed linking to a file so an icon is not needed anymore.

 = 2.2.1 =
 Last release by wpdprx.

 == Upgrade Notice ==

-= 3.0 is a complete rewrite be careful when updating = BjornW took over development and completely rewrote plugin using a different approach, which is based on CSS sprites and regular expression.
+= From version 3.x and upwards: the plugin has seen a complete rewrite be careful when updating = BjornW took over development and completely rewrote plugin using a different approach, which is based on CSS sprites and regular expression.
-NOTE: This release is NOT backwards compatible with the previous version.
+NOTE: Releases 3.x and upwards are NOT backwards compatible with the previous version.